tk744/rubot/README.md

 ## Usage

-Use `make run` build and run the demo code.
+Use `make run` to build and run the demo code.